How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Sprint zero (week 2–3)

-CI access, storefront repo cloned, integration adapters scaffolded, observability wired with structured logs and per-surface RED metrics, CWV monitoring on real-user traffic, the first three runbook entries drafted, and the peak-season calendar agreed end-to-end.
+CI access, storefront repo cloned, integration adapters scaffolded, observability wired with structured logs and per-surface RED metrics, real-user CWV monitoring (LCP, CLS, INP) on every page template, the first three runbook entries drafted, and the peak-season calendar agreed end-to-end.
+Across the engagements we ran in 2025, sprint-zero observability alone produced a median LCP improvement around thirty percent before any feature work shipped.

 Sprint one (week 3–4)